about us

 "Good Friday – at 7.00 a.m. a start was made.
 By 7.00 p.m. the building was complete.
 Roof on, chimney built.
 Windows and doors all finished, and only a little inside plastering to be added.
 All completed in one day.
 About thirty men; several capable builders amongst them"

 As the assembly grew, the location had become a busy business intersection and by 1970, a move was made to the present location at 4775 – 221st Street in Murrayville.
-The hall was enlarged in the 1990’s to accommodate the needs of a growing congregation.
+The building was enlarged in the 1990’s to accommodate the needs of a growing congregation.